opensim-org/opensim-core/doc/APIGuide.md

 ## III.
 Adding your Component’s Dynamics to the System {#addtosystem}
   1. Override `void extendAddToSystem(SimTK::MultibodySystem& system) const` and add Simbody elements to the System.
 It is important to note that you must maintain the underlying indices so your component can access them later if necessary.
 Joint, Constraint, Force, provide methods to help you create new types of those Components and manage the indices for you.
 Ask for help if you want to expose state variables allocated by underlying Simbody elements.
   2. If you have component dynamics that you will model as ordinaary differential equations (ODEs) you must also add the corresponding state variable(s) to the system’s state also in `extendAddToSystem()` by invoking `addStateVariable()`.
 If you can express your component dynamics as a function of the state: *zdot = F(state)*, then z is the state variable added by your component.
-  3. The function (e.g. *F(state)* above)  that determines the time derivative of your state must be implemented in void computeStateVariableDerivatives(const SimTK::State& s) const, which you override and use setStateVariableDerivative() to set the derivative value for a specified  state variable.
+  3. The function (e.g. *F(state)* above)  that determines the time derivative of your state must be implemented in `void computeStateVariableDerivatives(const SimTK::State& s) const`, which you override and use setStateVariableDerivative() to set the derivative value for a specified  state variable.
   4. NOTE: Any value that your dynamics depends on that isn’t a constant, must itself be a state variable or an Input.
 If the values are provided externally (e.g. user supplied) the values must be held as discrete state variables and they are similarly allocated by `addDiscreteVariable()` and must be set before the dynamics of the Component are realized.
   ~~~cpp
   void extendAddToSystem(SimTK::MultibodySystem& sys) const override {